The Reportable Conduct Scheme seeks to improve organisations’ responses to allegations of child abuse and neglect by their workers and volunteers.

 - An organisation that is registered in respect of an accredited senior secondary course or registered senior secondary qualification

 - provide certain courses to students from overseas

 - a disability service provider that provides residential services for children with a disability

-- an organisation that receives State Government funding and:
+- An organisation that receives State Government funding that:

 - is a drug or alcohol treatment service with in-patient beds

 - is a housing service or other assistance to homeless persons with overnight beds for children and young people